This post may contain affiliate links. Click here to read my full disclosure.

 Hooray!
 You’ve made the decision to launch a blog in 2021!
 But you might be wondering where to start or how you’re going to make money blogging.

 It’s important that you don’t allow analysis paralysis to get the best of you.
 Wanna know why this blog is called Perfection Hangover?
-It’s because I analyze everything to death, seeking perfection until I feel overwhelmed and defeated.
+It’s because I have a tendency to seek perfection until I feel overwhelmed and defeated.

 When I first started my blog in January 2018, I had no clue what I was doing.
 I had invested $700 in a course to learn how to start a blog, and I was determined to make it work.

-I had previously failed at two different multi-level marketing businesses, and even though I was an active Realtor and it was bringing in some income, real estate wasn’t my calling.
+I had previously failed at two different multi-level marketing businesses, and even though I was an active Realtor and it was bringing in some income, selling real estate wasn’t my calling.

 I knew that deep in my soul.

-I wanted to work from home because I have three kids, and daycare is just too expensive to justify earning $30,000 per year working full-time.
-That’s 2,080 hours working full-time per year and after taxes, insurance, and daycare, my take-home pay was pitiful.
+I wanted to work from home because I have three kids, and daycare is just too expensive to justify earning $30,000 per year working full-time. $30k equates to 2,080 hours worked as a full-time employee per year and after taxes, insurance, and daycare, my take-home pay was pitiful.